ibm-cloud-docs/Db2onCloud/migration_setup.md

 2. In the **IBM Cloud console**, navigate to your list of resources and click the instance you want to upgrade.

 3. At the top of the instance page, look for the notification banner that says **System upgrade available**, on the right-hand side of the banner, click **Learn More**.
+(Figure 1)

 4. You will be redirected to the **Upgrade Db2 Systems** page.
-In the upgrade interface, click **Create Instance**.
-A popup will show showing the parent formation and the new formation's name.
+In the upgrade interface, click **Create Instance** (Figure 2).

+5. A popup will show showing the parent formation and the new formation's name.
 Select the location you'd like your instance to be provisioned in.
 Click **Create** to start provisioning your new upgraded environment.
+(Figure 3)

-5. When the new formation is created, the migration process begins automatically.
-To track the migration progress:

-   - Click the new formation you created.
-   - Click the **View Details** button to see the current status and progress of the migration.
+6. When the new formation is created, the migration process begins automatically.
+To track the migration progress, click the new formation you created, then the **View Details** button to see the current status and progress of the migration (Figure 4 & 5).

-6. When the migration is complete, your deployment is now available in the **Performance** plan.
+7. When the migration is complete, your deployment is now available in the **Performance** plan.

 Keeping both the Classic and Performance instances active will result in billing for each environment until the Classic instance is deleted.{: important}